cognitedata/reveal/libs/copilot-core/README.md

 ### Message types

 There's many different types of messages you can send as a bot, you can see all of them in `src/lib/types.ts`.
-Each message will get a special type of display out of the box, and you can trust that the UI can handle each type of message with care and untuitive UI.
+Each message will get a special type of display out of the box, and you can trust that the UI can handle each type of message with care and intuitive UI.

 ## Communicating between Copilot <-> App